miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Restored wolf-ending easter egg and a added timer to elevator bomb.
 +Added timed explosion and boss flag for LaCroix's Dominated bomber.
 +Restored Justicar and white SWATs, and cleaned up Nines at ending.
++Added patch contributors to credits and fixed a taxi ride map hole.
 Corrected a clipping Venture Tower lamp and fixed very passive guard.
 Added endgame quest logs and improved subtitles for Dominated guard.
 Swapped Ventrues in Tower with females or Toreadors to avoid clones.
-Fixed sliding chute down and elevator stuck issues in Venture Tower.
+Fixed sliding chute, elevator, portals and a lock in Venture Tower.
 Showed player alive at Anarch ending and put Skelter at Nines' side.
 Made Chunk not attack you if you convinced him during the endgame.
 Repaired bad icons and flickering for upper Venture tower elevator.